jjwall/jjwall.github.io/writings/blog/2025/ludum-dare-57.md

     />
 </p>

-> > <b>HappyTrollAngus' handmade bagpipe pipes.
+> HappyTrollAngus' handmade bagpipe pipes.
 The bag we used for these pipes were our own lungs.
-Consider it a done deal, HappyTrollAngus 🤝 </b>
+Consider it a done deal, HappyTrollAngus 🤝

 The sound of these bagpipe pipes can be heard in our <i>“Pipe World”</i> adventure theme music during the navigation phase of the game which can be also be heard on SoundCloud here: [Pipe World (Adventure Theme](https://soundcloud.com/jingleheimer-1/pipe-world)).